 Google Inc. uses this information for the purpose of evaluating your use of the website, compiling reports on website activity for ESA and providing other services relating to website activity and internet usage.
 Google Inc. may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google Inc's behalf.
 Google Inc. will not associate your IP address with any other data held by Google Inc.

 4.5 Personal data about other people which you provide to ESA

 ESA takes reasonable steps to:

-Personal data may be kept on our personal data technology systems, those of our contractors or in paper files.
+Personal data may be kept on ESA’s personal data technology systems, those of ESA’s contractors or in paper files.

-Generally personal data collected by ESA is stored in Australia; and not disclosed, accessed or transferred to overseas recipients.
-However, we may transfer your personal data abroad if required for the Permitted Purposes as described above.
+Generally, personal data collected by ESA is stored in Australia; and not disclosed, accessed or transferred to overseas recipients.
+However, ESA may transfer your personal data abroad if required for the Permitted Purposes.
 This may include countries which do not provide the same level of protection as the laws of your home country (for example, the laws within the European Economic Area or Australia).
-We will ensure that any such international transfers are made subject to appropriate or suitable safeguards as required by the General Data Protection Regulation (EU) 2016/679 or other relevant laws.
-You may contact us anytime using the contact details below if you would like further information on such safeguards.
+ESA will ensure that any such international transfers are made subject to appropriate or suitable safeguards as required by the General Data Protection Regulation (EU) 2016/679 or other relevant laws.
+You may contact ESA anytime using the contact details below if you would like further information on such safeguards.

-We will also require our agents, consultants and sub-contractors and others who are outside the European Economic Area or Australia and to whom we transfer your personal data to ensure a similar level of data protection.
+ESA will also require its agents, consultants and sub-contractors and others who are outside the European Economic Area or Australia and to whom ESA transfers your personal data to ensure a similar level of data protection.

 When doing so ESA will comply with applicable data protection requirements and take appropriate safeguards to ensure the security and integrity of your personal data,